scikit-hep/awkward/docs-sphinx/reference/ak.types.ArrayType.rst

 ak.types.ArrayType
 ------------------

-Type of a high-level :func:`ak.Array`, which includes the length of the array.
+Type of a high-level :class:`ak.Array`, which includes the length of the array.

-Consider, for instance the distinction between this :func:`ak.Array` and the :doc:`ak.layout.Content` in its
+Consider, for instance the distinction between this :class:`ak.Array` and the :doc:`ak.layout.Content` in its
 `ak.Array.layout <_auto/ak.Array.html#ak-array-layout>`_: